Travel across Asia with the best Indonesian movies to watch now. These movies set in Indonesia are sure to take you there and teach you more.

 Whereas the latter examined the mid-1960s Indonesian mass killings from a general perspective, this documentary focuses on the personal effect it had on one man whose brother was murdered in that period.

-With his identity kept secret due to concerns about his safety, director Joshua Oppenheimer films the anonymous middle-aged man as he meets with individuals who were directly involved with the killing of his brother – including his uncle – under the pretence of an eye exam.
+With his identity kept secret due to concerns about his safety, director Joshua Oppenheimer films the anonymous middle-aged man as he meets with individuals who were directly involved with the killing of his brother – including his uncle – under the pretense of an eye exam.

 We also see him view some of the footage from The Act of Killing, which includes footage of the men who were actually responsible for his brother’s death.